-The school district will provide a program that establishes honors and awards including, but not limited to, academic letters, scholarships and good citizenship awards for students to assist students in setting goals.
+The school district will provide a program that establishes honors and awards including, but not limited to, academic letters, scholarships, and good citizenship awards for students to assist students in setting goals.
 Students are made aware of honors and awards and the action necessary on the part of the student to achieve them.
-Students who have not attended an accredited public or private school for may not be eligible for honors and awards.
+Students who have not attended an accredited public or private school for their entire high school education will not be eligible for honors and awards.